hphelion/documentation/moonshot/prepare.glossary.md

 ###Barclamp###
 :    Also known as an install module, defines the capability of a service or role to apply to individual hosts or a set of hosts.
 To deploy a barclamp, a proposal is created.

+###Baremetal Host###
+:    Refers to the machine which runs the nova-compute and nova-baremetal-deploy-helper services.
+This functions like a hypervisor by providing power management and imaging services.

 ###Baremetal Node###
-:    Also known as a Baremetal Host, refers to a physical machine that runs the nova-compute and nova-baremetal-deploy-helper services.
-The Baremetal Node is controlled by the compute host, and functions like a hypervisor by providing power management and imaging services.
+:    Refers to the physical machines that are controlled by the Baremetal host.

 ###Baseboard Management Controller (BMC)###
 :    The Baseboard Management Controller (BMC) is the intelligence in the Intelligent Platform Management Interface (IPMI) architecture.
 BMC is a specialized microcontroller